Anime Expo 15 Cosplay 2006

 • Would CLAMP consider working on an American project?

 Ohkawa-sensei responds.
-We might want to do something, but we should start with the Tsubasa Chronicle and xxxHolic movies for now.
+We might want to do something, but we should start with the Tsubasa Chronicle and xxxHoLic movies for now.

 This ended the questions for CLAMP.
 Their parting words were that this was their first experience with the US.
 Having seen the enthusiasm of the audience has made them very happy.